oracle/odpi/doc/src/public_functions/dpiVar.rst

     **numElements** [OUT] -- a pointer to the number of elements, which will be populated when the function completes successfully.

+.. function:: int dpiVar_getReturnedData(dpiVar \*var, uint32_t pos, \
+        uint32_t \*numElements, dpiData \**data)

+    Returns a pointer to an array of :ref:`dpiData<dpiData>` structures used for transferring data to and from the database.
+These structures are allocated by the variable itself when a DML returning statement is executed and the variable is bound.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **var** [IN] -- a reference to the variable which contains the data structures used for transferring data to and from the database.
+If the reference is NULL or invalid an error is returned.

+    **pos** [IN] -- the array position in the variable from which returned data is to be determined.
+The first position is 0.
+If the position exceeds the number of elements allocated by the variable an error is returned.

+    **numElements** [OUT] -- a pointer to the number of elements that have been allocated by the variable, which will be populated when the function completes successfully.
+The value 0 is returned if the statement is not a DML returning statement or the statement returned no data.

+    **data** [OUT] -- a pointer to an array of :ref:`dpiData<dpiData>` structures which will be populated when the function completes successfully.
+A NULL value is returned if the statement is not a DML returning statement or the statement returned no data.

 .. function:: int dpiVar_getSizeInBytes(dpiVar \*var, uint32_t \*sizeInBytes)